Atticus29/dataJitsu/specs.md

 # TODO high priority
+- [ ] Some annotation manipulations affect video play for another person's instance (test using aws version and localhost version?)
+  - [ ] Characterize the problem better
 - [ ] Set up a dev project in firebase and hook up there instead
 - [ ] Write tests for stripe subscription and cancellation
 - [x] Have custom no gi rank option, and add unknown to it